fabricepipart/test-properties/Readme.md

 # Maven, system path, properties and multi environment

 The purpose of this project is to show a minimal working example of a problem we encountered.
-We have dependencies on artefacts that defined a system path for some dependencies.
+We have dependencies on artefacts that defined a system path for their own dependencies.
 This was done using properties that by default refer to a Windows path.

 To build on Linux, we need to override this property.
 But despite that, we get the following message from Maven during build: